reneoelke/migration-standards/README.md

 php-migration-standards
 =======================

-Migration tests using PHP_CodeSniffer standards.

-This composer _metapackage_ provides tests between any two of these PHP versions:
+This composer _metapackage_ provides compatibility tests between any two of these PHP versions:
 * PHP 4.4
 * PHP 5.0
 * PHP 5.1